kred-no/ansible-collection-hashicorp/README.md

-# ansible-collection-hashicluster
+# Ansible Collection - kreditorforeningens_driftssentral_da.hashicluster

-Ansible collection for installing HashiCorp applicationstack
+Documentation for the collection.